UtrechtUniversity/research-engineering/_pages/manuals/snellius-irods-icommands.md

 layout: default
 permalink: /manuals/snellius-irods-icommands/
 ---
-## Cartesius - iRODS iCommands
+## Snellius - iRODS iCommands

 ### Instructions for synchronization of data on Yoda and HPC platforms

-The instructions below describe the process of data transfer between Cartesius and Yoda using iCommands (recommended method).
+The instructions below describe the process of data transfer between Snellius and Yoda using iCommands (recommended method).
 Transfer is also possible via the Webdav protocol using [Rclone](https://rclone.org).
 For large files iCommands is faster due to parallel transfer options.

 ### Steps